Zhen-Tan-dmml/Zhen-Tan-dmml.github.io/_pages/about.md

 🔬 My research spans **human-centered AI, explainable and interpretable machine learning, foundation models, and trustworthy AI systems**.
 I study the foundations of explainability, including intrinsic limits such as the simplicity paradox and faithfulness, as well as user-centric explanations for alignment, safety, and security.
 I further develop actionable explainability, designing methods where explanations actively guide model reasoning, agent decision-making, and human–AI interaction.
 A core part of my work focuses on **interdisciplinary impact**, creating explainable and reliable AI algorithms that advance applications in healthcare, computational bioinformatics, social science, and robotics.

-📽️ I am also interested in assisting others on their path in the world of Data Mining, Machine Learning and academia.
-Feel free to contact me!
+📽️ <span style="color:red">I am on the job market for the 2025-2026 cycle.
+If you believe I might be a good fit for your institution or organization, I’d love to connect! — please feel free to reach out at ztan36[AT]asu.edu.</span>

 # News and Updates
-* 2025.11:  [Paper] 🎉 One paper accepted to ICWSM 2026!
+* 2025.11:  <span style="color:#8B4513;">[Paper]</span> 🎉 One paper accepted to ICWSM 2026!
 See you in Los Angeles (maybe)!
-* 2025.11:  🎉 Two paper accepted to AAAI 2026, including one <span style="color:red">**Oral**</span>!
+* 2025.11:  [Paper] 🎉 Two papers accepted to AAAI 2026, including one <span style="color:red">**Oral**</span>!
 See you in Singapore (maybe)!
-* 2025.11:  🎉 Finished a tutorial on "Explainablity of LLMs" at ICDM 2025 in Washington, D.C.!
+* 2025.11:  [Tutorial] 🎉 Finished a tutorial on "Explainablity of LLMs" at ICDM 2025 in Washington, D.C.!
 Nice to Meet you all!
-* 2025.10:  🎉 One Tutorial on "Explainablity of LLMs" is accepted to WSDM 2026!
-See you in Boise!
+* 2025.10:  [Tutorial] 🎉 One Tutorial on "Explainablity of LLMs" is accepted to WSDM 2026!
+See you in Boise (definitely)!
-* 2025.08:  🎉 Seven papers are accepted at EMNLP Main 2025!
+* 2025.09:  [Invited Talk] 🎉 Seven papers are accepted at EMNLP Main 2025!
 See you in Suzhou (maybe)!
+* 2025.08:  [Paper] 🎉 Seven papers are accepted at EMNLP Main 2025!
+See you in Suzhou (maybe)!
+* 2025.08:  [Tutorial] 🎉 One Tutorial on "Explainablity of LLMs" is accepted to ICDM 2025!
+See you in Washington, D.C. (definitely)!
-* 2025.08:  🎉 Three papers are accepted at NeurIPS 2025!
+* 2025.08:  [Paper] 🎉 Three papers are accepted at NeurIPS 2025!
 See you in San Diego (definitely)!
-* 2025.07:  🎉 We are hosting [The 1st Lock-LLM Workshop: Prevent Unauthorized Knowledge Use from LLMs](https://lock-llm.github.io/) at NeurIPS 2025!
+* 2025.07:  [Workshop] 🎉 We are hosting [The 1st Lock-LLM Workshop: Prevent Unauthorized Knowledge Use from LLMs](https://lock-llm.github.io/) at NeurIPS 2025!
 See you in San Diego!
-* 2025.05:  🎉 Three papers are accepted at ACL Main 2025, including 2 Oral!
+* 2025.05:  [Paper] 🎉 Three papers are accepted at ACL Main 2025 [including one finished at **Google Cloud Research**], with two accepted as <span style="color:red">**Orals**</span>!
 See you in Vienna (maybe)!
-* 2025.05:  🎉 One paper is accepted at KDD 2025 Dataset Track!
+* 2025.05:  [Paper] 🎉 One paper is accepted at KDD 2025 Applied Data Science Track!
 See you in Toronto (maybe)!
-* 2025.05:  🎉 Two papers are accepted at ICML 2025!
+* 2025.05:  [Paper] 🎉 Two papers are accepted at ICML 2025!
 See you in Vancouver (maybe)!

-* 2025.01:  🎉 One papers is accepted at ICLR 2025 as Spotlight!
-See you (maybe) in Singapore!
+* 2025.01:  [Paper] 🎉 One paper is accepted at ICLR 2025 as Spotlight!
+See you in Singapore (maybe)!
+* 2024.12:  [Paper] 🎉 Two papers are accepted at AAAI 2025 as <span style="color:red">**Orals**</span>!
+See you in Philadelphia (definitely)!

 <!-- # Experience -->